Leoyuyuyu/stock_prediction/README.md

 ------------------------------------------------------------------------------

 ## Project Title
-Stock Price Trend Forecasting With Stats/ML algos
+Stock Price Trend Forecasting With Stats/ML algos and the related trading stragety
 =========================

 ## Project overview

 The objective of this project is to reliably predict stock price returns using historical time series data available online.
 This involves employing a combination of statistical methods and machine learning regression models to achieve accurate predictions.
+The predicted result will be utilized to generate the trading signal and test the performance in the real situation.

 ## Methodology